fedecaccia/newton/README.md

 # README

- `Newton` is a code made for studying the coupling between neutronics and termohidraulics in a nuclear reactor core.
+ `Newton` is a master code that solves implicit coupling in nonlinear calculations.

->It can solve the residual coupling equations with different kind of methods, accelerating the convergence of the problem.

-###`Newton`:
+It was designed with a general purpose.
+For example, it can be used in multiscale coupled problems, in cfd-temalhydraulic problems, in neutronic-termalhydraulic problems, and others.

+`Newton` solves residual coupling equations explicitly or implicitly.
+It has been demostrated in several works that the implicit approach improves the convergence of the iterations.

+##Compiling `Newton`

 ```bash
 make